aaravarora01/AaravArora-APCSA-Fastpages/_posts/2022-09-20-methodsquiz.md

 B. x and y are equal

-Correct Answer: B

-5. Which of the following specifies that a statement will be executed if and only if a certain boolean statement is true?
+5) Which of the following specifies that a statement will be executed if and only if a certain boolean statement is true?

 A. if-else statement
 B. if statement